 There are several options for watching our commencement ceremonies without physically being there, including several "online" options and a DVD purchase option.

 Wright State will provide a live stream of the ceremony as it occurs.
-To watch the live stream, see the links below.

 ON DEMAND VIEW